-ARTICLE II.
-Section 1.
+ARTICLE II .- Section 1.

-1. The executive power shall be vested in a Pres dent of the Confederate States of America.
-He ame the Vice President shall hold their offices for the term of six years; but the President shall not be re-eligible The President and Vice President shall be elected as
+1. The executive power shall be vested in a President of the Confederate States of America.
+He and the Vice President shall hold their offices for the term of six years; but the President shall not be re-eligible.
+The President and Vice President shall be elected as follows:-

-2. Each State shall appoint, in such manner as Legislature thereof may direct, a number of elector equal the whole number of Senators and Represent tives to which the State may be entitled in the Co gress; But no Senator or representative, or perholding an office of trust or profit under the Confederate States, shall be appointed an elector.
+2. Each State shall appoint, in such manner as the Legislature thereof may direct, a number of electors equal to the whole number of Senators and Representatives to which the State may be entitled in the Congress; but no Senator or representative, or person Holding an office of trust or profit under the Confederate States, shall be appointed an elector.

-3. The electors shall meet in their respective States and vote by ballot, for President and Vice President one of whom, at least, shall not be an inhabitant the same State with themselves; they shall name their ballots the person voted for as President, and distinct ballots the person voted for as Vice Presiden and they shall make distinct lists of all persons voted for as President, and of all persons voted for as Vice President, and of the number of votes for each, whi list they shall sign and certify, and transmit, scale to the government of the Confederate States, direc to the President of the Senate; the President of Senate shall, in the presence of the Senate and II of Representatives, open all the certificates, and votes shall then be counted; the person having greatest number of votes for President shall be President, if such number be a majority of the wh number of electors appointed, and if no person la such majority, then, from the persons having the his est numbers, not exceeding three, on the list of the voted for as President, the House of Representat shall choose immediately, by ballot, the Presi-But in choosing the President the votes shall be by States, the representation from each State havin vete; a quorum for this purpose shall consist of member or members from two-thirds of the States. a majority of all the States shall be essary to choice.
-And if the House of Represen choose a President, whenever the right of choice sha devolve upon them, before the 4th day of March nex following, then the Vice President shall act as Predent, as in case of the death or other constitutional disability of the President.
-4. The person having the greatest number of ve as Vice President shall be the Vice President, if so number be a majority of the whole number of elecappointed; and if no person have a majority, ther. the two highest numbers on the list the Senate choose the Vice President; a quorum for the purp shall consist of two-thirds of the whole number of Se ators, and a majority of the whole number shall be to cessary to a choice.
-5. But no person constitutionally ineligible to office of President shall be eligible to that of Vice P ident of the Confederate States.
-6. The Congress may determine the time of choosi the electors, and the day on which they shall give the votes, which, day shall be the same throughout Confederate States.
+3. The electors shall meet in their respective States and vote by ballot, for President and Vice President, one of whom, at least, shall not be an inhabitant of the same State with themselves; they shall name in their ballots the person voted for as President, and in distinct ballots the person voted for as Vice President, and they shall make distinct lists of all persons voted for as President, and of all persons voted for as Vice President, and of the number of votes for each, which list they shall sign and certify, and transmit, sealed, to the government of the Confederate States, directed to the President of the Senate; the President of th Senate shall, in the presence of the Senate and Hous of Representatives, open all the certificates, and th votes shall then be counted; the person having th greatest number of votes for President shall be th President, if such number be a majority of the whole number of electors appointed, and if no person have such majority, then, from the persons having the highest numbers, not exceeding three, on the list of those voted for as President, the House of Representatives shall choose immediately, by ballot, the President.
+But in choosing the President the votes shall be taken by States, the representation from each State having one vete; a quorum for this purpose shall consist of a member or members from two-thirds of the States, and a majority of all the States shall be necessary to a choice.
+And if the House of Representatives shall not choose a President, whenever the right of choice shall devolve upon them, before the 4th day of March next following, then the Vice President shall act as President, as in case of the death or other constitutional disability of the President.

+4. The person having the greatest number of votes as Vice President shall be the Vice Presdent, if such number be a majority of the whole number of electors appointed; and if no person have a majority, then from the two highest numbers on the list the Senate shall choose the Vice President; a quorum for the purpose shall consist of two-thirds of the whole number of Senators, and a majority of the whole number shall be necessary to a choice.
+5. But no person constitutionally ineligible to the office of President shall be eligible to that of Vice President of the Confederate States.

+6. The Congress may determine the time of choosing the electors, and the day on which they shall give their votes, which day shall be the same throughout the Confederate States.